webtoknow/fx-trading-app/04_Backend_Development/Theory/README.md

 # 3. REST (Representational State Transfer)

-REST is a set of conventions used separate the concerns of the client and server when creating web services.
+REST is a set of conventions used to separate the concerns of the client and server when creating web services.
 Systems compliant to this paradigm are called RESTful, and they are stateless (client and server do not need to know anything about each other's state).
-REST uses resources to describe any object, document, or thing that you may need to store or send to other services.
+REST uses resources to describe any object, document, or thing that you may need to retrieve, store or send to other services.

-REST requires that a client make a request to the server in order to retrieve or modify data on the server.
+REST requires a client to make a request to the server in order to retrieve or modify data on the server.
 A request generally consists of:
 - an HTTP verb, which defines what kind of operation to perform
 - a header, which allows the client to pass along information about the request